opendocsg/opendoc-supreme-court-judgements/2019_SGHC_118/report.md

 (b)     It was necessary for the RAS Appellants to have access to the court papers to consider whether they should make any application to discharge or vary the production orders that had been made against them.
 Otherwise, the statutory right to apply to vary or discharge the production order would be rendered nugatory.

-20     The RAS Appellants submitted[\[note: 7\]](#Ftn_7) that the right to be heard must carry with it the right to know the case and the evidence given or statements made against the person exercising that right: _Mustafa Ahunbay v Public Prosecutor_ at \[71\], citing _B Surinder Singh Kanda v Government of the Federation of Malaya_ (at 337).
+20     The RAS Appellants submitted[^7] that the right to be heard must carry with it the right to know the case and the evidence given or statements made against the person exercising that right: _Mustafa Ahunbay v Public Prosecutor_ at \[71\], citing _B Surinder Singh Kanda v Government of the Federation of Malaya_ (at 337).

 21     The RAS Appellants also referred me to _United States of America v.
 Beach_ \[1999\] M.J.No.
 56 (“_Beach_”), a decision of the Manitoba Court of Appeal concerning production orders under s 18 of Canada’s Mutual Legal Assistance in Criminal Matters Act, R.S.C.
 1985, c.
 30 (“Canada’s Mutual Assistance Act”).
 In that case, the United States Department of Justice requested assistance from the Government of Canada in the investigation of a crime alleged to have occurred in Oklahoma.
 An _ex parte_ application requiring the respondents to testify and produce documents was made and granted pursuant to Canada’s Mutual Assistance Act.
 Shortly after, a further order was made prohibiting access to the court file and to any information relating to the United States’ request for assistance.
 The respondents applied to vary the order prohibiting access to the court file and related information.
 Essentially, the respondents sought disclosure of all the materials.
 However, the court permitted disclosure of only the two orders made.